sreeise/graph-rs-sdk/examples/interactive_authentication/README.md

 ### WebView Options

-You can customize several aspects of the webview including security mechanisms or setting an OS theme.
+You can customize several aspects of the webview and how the webview is used to perform interactive auth using `WebViewOptions`.

 ```rust
 use graph_rs_sdk::oauth::{web::Theme, web::WebViewOptions, AuthorizationCodeCredential};